AlessandroCorradini/Stanford-University-Statistical-Learning/README.md

 - Support Vector Machine
 - Unsupervised Learning

-## Certificate of Completition
+## Certificate of Completion

-You can see the [Certificate of Completition](https://github.com/AlessandroCorradini/Certificates/blob/master/Stanford%20University%20-%20Statistical%20Learning.pdf) and other certificates in my [Certificates Repo](https://github.com/AlessandroCorradini/Certificates) that contains all my certificates obtained through my journey as a self-made Data Science and better developer.
+You can see the [Certificate of Completion](https://github.com/AlessandroCorradini/Certificates/blob/master/Stanford%20University%20-%20Statistical%20Learning.pdf) and other certificates in my [Certificates Repo](https://github.com/AlessandroCorradini/Certificates) that contains all my certificates obtained through my journey as a self-made Data Science and better developer.

 <br/>